algrshn/traffic-signs/README.md

 I think claiming that Eiffel tower or a golf ball is a Lane ends sign is a bigger error than a failure to detect a Lane ends where it is present.
 I also think that misclassifying a sign is a bigger error than a failure to detect it.
 Hence my scoring system:

--The lower the score the better.
+- The lower the score the better.
 An ideal infallible model will return a zero score.
 - Correct classification of traffic sign adds 0 to the score.
 - Correct 'Detection failed' (correct statement that there is no traffic sign from 12 categories present) adds 0 to the score.
 - Each misclassification of a traffic sign adds 1 to the score